MystenLabs/sui/external-crates/move/documentation/book/src/method-syntax.md

 }
 ```

-A potentially helpful way to think about this is that a `use` creates an implicit `use fun` alias
+A helpful way to think about this is that `use` creates an implicit `use fun` alias
 for the function whenever it can.
 In this case the `use a::cup::cup_borrow as borrow` creates an
-implicit `use fun a::cup::cup_borrow as Cup.borrow` since it would be a valid `use fun` alias.
+implicit `use fun a::cup::cup_borrow as Cup.borrow` because it would be a valid `use fun` alias.
 Both
 views are equivalent.
-This line of reasoning can help to how specific methods will resolve with
+This line of reasoning can inform how specific methods will resolve with
 shadowing.
 See the cases in [Scoping](#scoping) for more details.

 ### Scoping